EldoTennis/Eldoraigne-Automations-Chatbot/project_charter/AI_Operating_Manual.md

 ## 4. Changelog

-- **v1.0 - v3.0:** Established core principles, AI purpose, and portability guide.
+- **v1.0 - v4.0:** Established core principles, AI purpose, portability guide, and documentation management scope.
-- **v4.0:** Refined the Development Cycle to be a simple confirmation upon final approval.
+- **v5.0:** Formalized the GitHub Wiki and a central `REFERENCES.md` file into the scope of managed documentation.
+Updated AI persona to reflect Gemini 1.5 Pro.
-- **v5.0:** Formally incorporated the GitHub Wiki and a central `REFERENCES.md` file into the scope of managed documentation.
+- **v5.1:** Corrected the AI model version in the 'My Purpose' section to Gemini 2.5 Pro.
-- **v5.1 (Current):** Corrected the AI model version in the 'My Purpose' section to Gemini 2.5 Pro.
+- **v5.2 (Current):** No changes in this version.
+This version number aligns with the new documentation suite release.